 About Go For It

 The Go for It Fund is now closed for applications.
 Congregations interested in acquiring funding should explore the Small Grants Fund.
-More information about the Small Grants Fund is available in the Connect section of the website

 The information on these pages is available to support projects awarded grants under the Go for It Fund.